Coronavirus and isolation: helpful things to remember about loneliness

 But, unwanted and prolonged isolation can have a troubling knock-on effect on our attitude towards others.
 Eventually, it can make us distrust and disengage even when we get the chance to interact.
 So finding ways to connect – even from your own home – is important.

 3. From phone calls to online bake-offs, you can still connect to people even from your own home

 Just because we’re not currently able to socialise as freely as we could before the pandemic, doesn’t mean we must stop socialising altogether.

-We’re lucky enough to live in a digital age – over the last week, I’ve attended an online yoga class with friends, had a virtual bake-off with family from across the globe over Zoom and been to an online book club with some of my oldest friends.
+We’re lucky enough to live in a digital age – this year, I’ve attended online yoga classes with friends, had virtual bake-offs with family from across the globe over Zoom and been to online book clubs with some of my oldest friends.